ben-esler/WordClock/README.md

 The user can set the time, add/remove birthdays, and LED brightness.

 #### Entering Setup:
 Hold down the setup button while plugging in the clock.
-A new wifi access point named "WordClock Setup" will appear in your devices wifi manager.
+A new wifi access point named "WordClock Setup" will appear in a devices wifi manager.
 Connecting to it will bring the user to the clock's setup webpage.

 #### Setting Time:
+Time can be entered to be manually set or synced to the time of the device that is currntly connected to the clock.

 #### Adding/Removing Birthdays:
+There can be up to 10 birthdays that the clock can store.

 #### LED Brightness:
+The brightness of the LEDs range from the minimum/maximum brightness and are adjusted based off the ambient room brightness.
 #### Exiting Setup:
 To exit the setup when one of the below happens:
 - No one connects after 5 minutes